VJWQ/AV-CONV/README.md

 - Predictions will be saved at: `./output/{ckpt_log}_inference/preds.pkl`

 ## ⚠️ Disclaimer
-This implementation was developed based solely on the descriptions in the original paper.
-It does not contain any proprietary code, internal tools, or unpublished resources from Meta.
+This implementation does not contain any proprietary code, internal tools, or unpublished resources from Meta.
 All components—including architecture, data loaders, and configurations—were reproduced independently for academic and community research purposes.

 ## 📚 Citation
 If you find our work is useful for your research, please cite: